DoNOF/DoNOF-Documentation/docs/input.rst

 If RUNTYP='OPTGEO' is set, DoNOF automatically sets RHF=F, HFID=F and OIMP2=F at the beginning of the calculation.

-It is strongly recommended to set ICGMETHOD=1 (DEFAULT) or ICGMETHOD=2 if you possess the NAG library.
+It is strongly recommended to set ICGMETHOD=1 (Default) or ICGMETHOD=2 if you possess the NAG library.
 In fact, the latter has proven to be much more accurate than LBFGS for this task.
 The LBFGS algorithm has been employed before in quantum chemistry programs to optimize the geometry (see http://openmopac.net/Manual/lbfgs.html).
 Since LBFGS employs very low memory it is recommended only if a large number of variables is to be optimized.
 Nevertheless, LBFGS may not work accurately if low-energy interactions are significant in your system.

 RUNTYP='OPTGEO' may be a computationally demanding task for any ICGMETHOD option.
 Nevertheless, we have demonstrated (JCP 146, 014102 (2017)) that PNOF approximations produce similar equilibrium geometries for perfect pairing or larger coupling options (i.e. NCWO>1).
 Therefore, for RUNTYP='OPTGEO' is recommended to employ the minimum value of NCWO, that is, run a single-point calculation and check in the output how many weakly-occupied-orbitals have significant occupancies in each subspace.
 For example, if there are three weakly-occupied-orbitals with non-negligible occupations in each subspace, it will be enough to set NCWO=3 in the RUNTYP='OPTGEO' calculation.
 This can save a large amount of computational time and produce similar equilibrium geometries to those that would be obtained by considering all orbitals correlated with a large basis set.